buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

 Let's rebuild the cache again by running ``buildtest buildspec find`` which will load the default buildspecs into the cache

 .. command-output:: buildtest buildspec find --rebuild --quiet

+In addition to ``--directory`` option, one can specify a list of files to load into cache using the ``--file`` option.
+This can be useful if you want to load specific buildspecs into cache without having to specify ``--directory``.
+You can use ``--file`` option with ``--directory`` and buildtest will recursively search directories and load files specified in ``--file`` option.

+If you specify an invalid file path, a directory or file without ``.yml`` extension, buildtest will report a message and skip to next file.
+Shown below, we specify a list of files to load into cache using ``--file`` option.

+.. dropdown:: ``buildtest buildspec find --file $BUILDTEST_ROOT/tutorials/vars.yml``

+    .. command-output:: buildtest buildspec find --file $BUILDTEST_ROOT/tutorials/vars.yml

+    We can confirm the file is loaded into cache using the `-b` option which list all buildspecs in cache and pipe via `grep` to search for `vars.yml`.
+Note that we specify ``--count=-1`` to show all buildspecs in cache.

+    .. command-output:: buildtest bc find -b --terse --count=-1 | grep vars.yml

 Filtering buildspec
 ~~~~~~~~~~~~~~~~~~~~